wisespira/wisespira/README.md

 <h1 align="center"> Hello there 👋 </h1>

-Most of the work here is my testing of various technologies.
 <h3>Some of my repositories: </h3>

 • My legacy portfolio (irawatt.co.uk) - built in Angular 2.